Not If You Were the Last Junkie on Earth: Music video

 The music video for the song, directed by David LaChapelle, features the group "playing among a troupe of dancing syringes" and was called an "arch, playful, taboo-shredding hoot" by Mojo.

 Release

-"Not If You Were the Last Junkie on Earth" was released in 1997 as the second single from ...The Dandy Warhols Come Down.
-It peaked at number 13 on the UK Singles Chart and number 31 on the US Billboard Alternative Songs chart.
+"Not If You Were the Last Junkie on Earth" was released in 1997 as the first single from ...The Dandy Warhols Come Down.
+It peaked at number 13 on the UK Singles Chart and number 31 on the US Billboard Modern Rock Tracks chart.

 Track listings

 All tracks were written and composed by Courtney Taylor-Taylor except where indicated.